This Instant Pot Chicken Soup is so brimming with flavor it’s guaranteed to be one of your family's top picks!

 This Instant Pot Chicken Soup recipe is perfect just as is.
 I like to make it whenever I have a cold.
 It’s also great for lunch in the wintertime and it’s easy to transport and heat up in the microwave, so you can bring it to work or school.

 You can also serve this soup as an appetizer before dinner.
-Or if serving as your main course, you may want to add breadsticks or a side salad.

 More Instant Pot Soup Recipes